Ways to Help a Friend with Alcoholism or Drug Addiction

 Be sure to set your own boundaries that you’re comfortable with while you avoid enabling your friend’s substance use.10

-AdCare offers several locations in which to choose.
+AdCare offers several locations to choose from.
 All provide a supportive environment with different treatment options to address the individual needs of each patient.
 With locations in both Rhode Island and Massachusetts, AdCare makes it easy to find the care you’re looking for.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.